viking-saver/windows-itpro-docs/windows/security/book/identity-protection-passwordless-sign-in.md

 **Windows Hello for Business now support a fully passwordless experience.**

-IT admins can configure a policy on Microsoft Entra ID joined machines so users no longer see the option to enter a password when accessing company resources<sup>[\[12\]](conclusion.md#footnote12)</sup>.
+IT admins can configure a policy on Microsoft Entra ID joined machines so users no longer see the option to enter a password when accessing company resources.
 Once the policy is configured, passwords are removed from the Windows user experience, both for device unlock and in-session authentication scenarios.
 However, passwords aren't eliminated from the identity directory yet.
 Users are expected to navigate through their core authentication scenarios using strong, phish-resistant, possession-based credentials like Windows Hello for Business and FIDO2 security keys.
 If necessary, users can use passwordless recovery mechanisms such as Microsoft PIN reset service or web sign-in.

 Users authenticate directly with Microsoft Entra ID, helping speed access to on-premises applications and other resources.